Save the date

 EuroISME’s 14th annual conference will take place in Madrid, on 21-23 May 2025.
 We will be the guest of the Escuela de Guerra y Liderazgo del Ejército de Tierra – the Army War and Leadership School.
 The topic of the conference will be: ‘Just war theory – relevant or relic?’

-Call for Papers: Is Just War Doctrine keeping pace with the changing character of war?
+Is Just War Doctrine keeping pace with the changing character of war?

-Download CfP as PDF
+Download the Program as PDF (provisional version)

 Until recently, this question would have seemed strange to many scholars of military ethics.
 For centuries, Just War Doctrine has been so pervasive that it was, for many students, academics, and the military, simply the ethical framework in which they operated.
 However, as modern conflicts become more complex, the question arises whether Just War Doctrine alone is sufficient to provide ethical guidance for soldiers in today’s world.